Co-dfns/Co-dfns/README.md

 Please contact arcfide@sacrideo.us (Aaron W. Hsu) for more information on the best ways to contribute and to get involved in the project.

+Note: All pull requests and contributions to this project imply an acceptance of the dual licensing nature of the Co-dfns project.
+Part of this is the copyright assignment and details laid out in the LICENSE.txt file.
+Furthermore, Dyalog, Ltd. is a contributing partner in this project, and receives exclusive rights to non-AGPL licensing options of the Co-dfns compiler.
+To facilitate this all contributions are assumed to be copyright transferred to Aaron Hsu.

 ## Publications

 [The Key to a Data Parallel Compiler](http://dl.acm.org/citation.cfm?id=2935331)